Nodeclipse/nodeclipse-blog/README.md

 ## Repositories

 [Nodeclipse organization](https://github.com/Nodeclipse/) has several [repositories](https://github.com/Nodeclipse/repositories).
- Use star to vote what you think is most important.
+ Use star to vote on what feature/repository, you think is most important.

 Main effort is Nodeclipse Eclipse plugin.
 Currently it has 2 repositories: